alessandrocandolini/alessandrocandolini/README.md

 ### Hi there 👋

+I'm Alessandro

-Theoretical physicist with strong mathematical and statistical background, smart at problem-solving, skilled and truly passionate in software engineering, with almost 10 years of professional experience in industry.
+I'm a theoretical physicist with strong mathematical and statistical background, smart at problem-solving, skilled and truly passionate in software engineering, with almost 10 years of professional experience in industry.
 Goal-oriented and delivery-focused, I see technology as enabler for business and organisations.
-I am always looking for optimal tradeoffs between engineering and product.
+I am constantly looking for optimal tradeoffs between engineering and product and to use technology to make the businesses successful.

 - 🔭 I’m currently working at [Depop](https://depop.com/) as tech lead and senior software engineer.
 Uou can read more about my current and past roles on my [linkedin profile](https://www.linkedin.com/in/alessandrocandolini/) or my [cv](https://github.com/alessandrocandolini/cv-public)
 - 💬 Ask me about .. anything!
 I'm always keen to chat about any topic, particularly physics, mathematics, programming, business